NirGutt/ligo_bilby_pe_fetch/README.md

   → Returns the likelihood function for the analysis.

 - `RPE.get_diagnostics_result()`
-  → Returns diagnostics for the run (e.g. comparison between prior and posterior).
+  → Returns the diagnostics result for the PE (i.e. comparison between the fetched likelihood values and the ones stored in the file).